lcp Skip to Main Content

 It is not uncommon for trazodone to be prescribed daily and to be taken in the evening.

-However, if a person is misusing trazodone, taking it every night can be extremely harmful, increase the risk of overdose, and have serious negative effects on their physical and mental health.
+However, if a person is taking more than the prescribed amount of trazodone, taking it every night can be extremely harmful, increase the risk of overdose, and have serious negative effects on their physical and mental health.

 How Long Does It Take For Trazodone To Work?

-It can take a couple of weeks for trazodone to start to work and for a person to see improvements.
+Depending on what it is prescribed for, it can take a couple of weeks for trazodone to start to work at stabilizing emotional challenges.

 Quote written on top of serotonin graphics